How to Watch World Cup 2026 Live on NOS

 Does NOS have World Cup 2026 rights?

 Yes.
-NOS says the entire 2026 World Cup will be available through the Dutch public broadcaster.
+NOS confirmed that the full FIFA World Cup 2026 will be shown by the Dutch public broadcaster.

 Will NOS show every World Cup 2026 match?